Creatura

 - 100 % negative mentions

-Players find the grinding aspect of the game to be tedious and frustrating, particularly due to the cumbersome genome annotation process and the inability to edit names, which complicates tracking details about selected animals.
+Players find the grinding aspect of the game to be tedious and frustrating, particularly due to the cumbersome genome annotation process and the inability to edit names, which complicates tracking animal details.
 Overall, while the concept is appreciated, the execution leads to a monotonous experience.

-“Good idea, but it's generally a pretty tedious game.”
+“Good idea, but just generally a pretty tedious game.”

 “Genome annotation is painfully tedious.”

-“The names of individuals and families cannot be edited, and the species name does not show outside of the almanac's tree, making it unnecessarily tedious to know the details of the animal you have selected.”
+“The names of individuals and families (to my knowledge) cannot be edited and the species name does not show outside of the almanac's tree, making it unnecessarily tedious to know the details of the animal you have selected.”

 - 0 % positive mentions

-The music in the game is described as repetitive and overly upbeat, which contrasts with the relaxing vibe many players expect from the genre.
-While some find the sound effects jarring, there is an option to turn off the music and adjust sound settings in the menu.
-Overall, the audio experience has received mixed feedback, with some players appreciating the ability to customize their sound preferences.
+The music in the game has been criticized for being repetitive and overly upbeat, which contrasts with the relaxing vibe many players expect from the genre.
+While some users find the sound effects jarring, the option to turn off the music and adjust sound settings is available.
+Overall, the audio experience seems to detract from the intended ambiance of the game.

 “My only peeves so far is the music is kind of repetitive and a bit too upbeat for a hobby I associate with much more relaxing, zen vibes, and the UI sound effects are also rather jarring.”